powsybl/.github/CONTRIBUTING.md

 #### Technical Steering Committee

-The Technical Steering Committee (TSC) is composed of voting members elected by the active Committers as described in the project’s Technical Charter.
+The Technical Steering Committee (TSC) is composed of voting members elected by the active committers as described in the project’s Technical Charter.
+The TSC is responsible for the technical direction of the Powsybl organization.

+#### Members
 PowSyBl TSC voting members are:
 - Mathieu Bague (https://github.com/mathbagu)
 - Jon Harper (https://github.com/jonenst)